 All resources required for the semi-final round will be provided to teams at commencement of the round.

-The Finals presentations will be held at the Pharmacy Guild of Australia’s 2018 Pharmacy Connect conference in September 2018.
+The Finals presentations will be held live at the Pharmacy Connect event in Sydney 2-4 September 2021.

 The purpose of the live presentation is to provide an opportunity for each team to present to a room of potential investors.
 The teams will have five minutes to pitch their idea.